USS Mohican (1883): Third Cruise

+Fourth Cruise

-Fourth CruiseMohican was recommissioned 8 February 1898 because of imminent danger of war with Spain.
+Mohican was recommissioned 8 February 1898 because of imminent danger of war with Spain.
 She then made two voyages to Hawaii to protect American interests, March to May and June to September.
 Following the end of the Spanish–American War, she was assigned duty as a school ship for landsmen at Mare Island.
 The venerable sloop cruised the Pacific coast into 1902 and then in January 1903 sailed across the Pacific, steaming via Honolulu, Christmas Island, Samoa, and Guam to Yokohama, Japan, on a goodwill visit.
 She returned to Mare Island in August following stops at Honolulu and Dutch Harbor, Unalaska, and then resumed cruising the Californian and Mexican coasts.
 On 8 April 1904, the ship was assigned as station ship at the Naval Station, Olongapo, Subic Bay, Luzon, Philippines, and 1 month later sailed via Honolulu, Guam, and Cavite for her new station, arriving 4 February 1905.

+As tender

-As tenderMohican served as station ship into 1910, being ordered to additional service as tender for submarine divisions, Asiatic Fleet, 30 December 1909.
+Mohican served as station ship into 1910, being ordered to additional service as tender for submarine divisions, Asiatic Fleet, 30 December 1909.
 The veteran warship steamed to Cavite 30 March 1910 for duty as submarine tender there and three years later 17 March 1913 was designated receiving ship at Cavite and stationary tender, 1st Submarine Group, Torpedo Flotilla, Asiatic Fleet.
 Though relieved of this duty by monitor Monadnock 27 June 1914, she continued her tending duties through the end of 1915.

+Decommissioned

-DecommissionedMohican decommissioned at Cavite 21 October 1921 and was sold 4 March 1922 to A. E. Haley of Manila.
+Mohican decommissioned at Cavite 21 October 1921 and was sold 4 March 1922 to A. E. Haley of Manila.